passandscore/wiki-project/README.md

 ## What I learned
 I was able to take my knowlegde of CRUD applications and replicate a wiki page.
-This time around I found that I had minor challanges.
-Bootstrap and CSS would be the main hurdle that comes to mind, although I am fairly happy with how it turned out.
+This time around I found that I had minor challenges.
+Bootstrap and CSS would be the main hurdles that come to mind, although I am fairly happy with how it turned out.
 One day I will be a CSS pro, just wait for it.
 I was able to expand on Express with the utilization of Express-Session and Connect-Flash.
 These dependancies made the server-side validation process very smooth and I highly recommend them (see below).
 Futhermore, with Express-Validator I was able to streamline the error handling process with centralization.
 This may very well be the way I continue to handle errors with Express in the future.
 If I were to expand on this application I would start by introducing images.

 ### Built With